 Native to the Himalayas.
-Fast growing to 80 ft., with 40 ft. spread at ground level.
-Lower branches sweep down to ground, then upward.
-Upper branches openly spaced, graceful.
-Nodding tip identifies this tree in the skyline.
+Fast growing to 80 ft., with 40-ft. spread at ground level.
+Lower branches sweep down to the ground, then upward.
+Upper branches are openly spaced, graceful.
+The nodding tip identifies this tree in the skyline.
 Softer, lighter texture than other cedars.

-Planted in small lawn, it soon overpowers area.
-You can control spread of tree by cutting new growth of side branches halfway back in late spring.
-This kind of pruning also makes tree denser.
+Planted in a small lawn, it soon overpowers the area.
+You can control spread of the tree by cutting new growth of side branches halfway back in late spring.
+This kind of pruning also makes the tree denser.